unpoly/unpoly/src/unpoly/pages/targeting-fragments.md

 ```

 Falling back to the main target is the default when [navigating](/navigation).
 Therefore you don't need to include an empty `[up-fallback]` attribute with your links and forms, which are considered navigation by default.

+## Changing the target in-flight

+The server may elect to render a different target by seting an `X-Up-Target` response header.

+Events like `up:link:follow`, `up:form:submit` and `up:fragment:loaded` also let you change the target
+by setting `event.renderOptions.target`.
+See [Changing options before rendering](/targeting-fragments#changing-options-before-rendering) for an example.

 @page targeting-fragments